shilpitha5/androidBasics/Docs/RxJava.md

 <br/>`Maybe`. - succeeds with either an item, no item, or errors.
 <br/>`Completable` - either completes or returns an error.
 It never return items.
 <br/>These are responsible for creating the streams and producing the data.
 <br/>On the other side, data is processed via Observers.
-We'll talk about them in a moment.
+In simple words, observers are the objects that listens to the data.
 <br/>

+### How do Observable works?
+An Observable works through its onNext(), onCompleted(), and onError() calls.
+At the highest level, an Observable works by passing three types of events:
+- onNext(T):- used to emit item(of type T) one at a time all the way down to the observer
+- onComplete():- communicates that all data has been emitted or indicates that no item will be emitted after this call.
+- onError():- communicates an error

 **Observables in RxJava**
 <br/>Observable.just("RebelLabs");